nitrogen/nitrogen_core/doc/markdown/config.md

   * `port` (Number) - The port number to bind.
 (Default: `8000`)

-    **About Ports and Linux**: While port 80 is the standard HTTP port, port 80 is a privileged port in a Linux/Unix environment.
+    **About Ports and Linux/Unix**: While port 80 is the standard HTTP port, port 80 is a privileged port in a Linux/Unix environment.
 This means that in order for Erlang to bind to port 80, it will need to be run with **root** privileges.
 This is generally unadvised.
 Instead, we recommend using a lightweight reverse